navtech-io/Simpleflow/index.md

 # <img src="https://raw.githubusercontent.com/navtech-io/Simpleflow/develop/src/Simpleflow/PackageIcon.png" style="width:60px;vertical-align:middle" > Simpleflow .NET
 {: .fs-9 }

-Simpleflow is a .NET library and a runtime engine to build dynamic rules and workflows with intuitive Simpleflow scripting language.
-Simpleflow allows you to pass an argument to the script and can access registered methods in the script securely.
-Methods can be registered as activities with Simpleflow engine, which is extensible to enrich or monitor the execution flow.
-Simpleflow is secure and efficient to run dynamic rules and workflows.

-{: .fs-6 .fw-300 }
+Simpleflow is a .NET library and a runtime engine to build dynamic rules and workflows with intuitive Simpleflow simple scripting language.
+Simpleflow allows you to pass an argument to the script and can access registered methods in the script securely. .NET methods can be registered as activities or functions with Simpleflow engine.
+Simpleflow is extensible to enrich or monitor the execution flow.
+Simpleflow is secure and efficient to run dynamic rules and workflows. {: .fs-6 .fw-300 }

 [![NuGet version (Simpleflow)](https://img.shields.io/nuget/vpre/Simpleflow?style=for-the-badge)](https://www.nuget.org/packages/Simpleflow/)